Oppositions

 • Art.
 100(c) EPC: The subject-matter of the European patent extends beyond the content of the application as filed.

 Decisions of the EPO Opposition Divisions can be appealed (EPC-Art.
 106).
 At the end of the proceedings, the Boards of Appeal may submit the case back to the opposition division for further deliberations or may assume responsibility of the first instance and conclude with grant of the patent in amended/unamended form or revocation of the patent in its entirety.
 The national courts in Turkey may consider the parallel opposition proceedings before the EPO as a reason to suspend the court proceedings in national level.
 The courts consider some basic parameters on the basis of the case such as if the parties are the same in the legal dispute at national level and before the EPO, and if the expected decision would take longer than the proceedings in national level.
 Sometimes it may happen that EPO opposition proceedings take about 4-5 years along with the appeal proceedings which brings the judges to the conclusion that proceedings in national level may be finalized earlier than the EPO, and in this case, proceedings regarding nullity are not suspended.
-Controversially, if the EPO proceedings could be expected to end up with a decision in near future, proceedings are suspended for the sake of procedural economy.
+On the contrary, if the EPO proceedings could be expected to end up with a decision in near future, proceedings are suspended for the sake of procedural economy.

 Opposition to a Trademark in Turkey:

-Third parties may file an opposition against a trademark application within 3 months after publication, on the basis of the following grounds;
+Pursuant to Art.
+18, IP Law No 6769, third parties may file an opposition against a trademark application within 2 months after publication, on the basis of the Absolute Grounds for Refusal (Art.
+5, IP Law No 6769) and Relative Grounds for Refusal (Art.
+6, IP Law No 6769).

 Opposition to an Industrial Design in Turkey: